felixSchl/kopeer/README.md

 * `dereference :: Bool (default: false)` - If true and linked file resolves to a directory, copy the directory at the target filepath.
 Else, write the linked file as the target file.
+* `limit :: Int (default: 512)` - The limit of concurrently opened files.
+  A higher limit is faster but risks `EMFILE` errors, while a lower limit is slower but safer.
+Only applies if `dereference === true` and the location pointed to by `source` turns out to be directory.
+Note that the directory pointed to will also be fully dereferenced.

 ```javascript